ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 >> 3. In the left-hand column, click on the `Domain names`{.action} dropdown menu.
 >> 4. Select the domain name or DNS zone concerned.
 >> 5. On the page that opens, click on the `DNS Zone`{.action} tab.
->> 6. On the right or below the table, click `Add an entry`{.action} , then follow the steps that appear.
+>> 6. On the right or below the table, click `Add an entry`{.action}, then follow the steps that appear.
 >>
->> We recommend that you check beforehand if this record does not already exist, and does not point to a different target.
+>> We recommend that you check beforehand if this record exists and already points to a different target.
 To do this, filter the contents of the table by record type or domain.
-If the record already exists, please modify it using the steps described below.
+If the record exists, modify it using the steps described below.
 >>
 >> ![dnszone](images/add-an-entry-ca.png){.thumbnail}
 >>
 >> > When the target of your record is a URL, remember to punctuate it.
 If you do not do this, your domain name will be automatically added to the end of your target.
 >> >
->> > **Example**: you want to create a CNAME record from `test.mydomain.ovh` to `mydomain.ovh`.
+>> > **Example**: You want to create a CNAME record from `test.mydomain.ovh` to `mydomain.ovh`.
 >> >
 >> > You must then have as target `mydomain.ovh.` and not `mydomain.ovh` without the **.** at the end.
 >>